Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Introduction

-Having its roots in the Latin verb \emph{resiliere}, meaning to rebound or recoil \cite{mcaslan2010concept}, e.g., "\emph{[...] saepe super ripam stagni consistere, saepe in gelidos resilire lacus [...]}", taken from ancient literature about a metamorphosis from human to frogs, which often sit at waterside and hastily jump back (recoil) into the cold water \cite{resilience_ancient}.
-Nowadays, resilience relates to many engineering-related fields \cite{5936913,hosseini2016review}, environmental and regional studys \cite{holm2013}, psychology \cite{doi:10.1177/0959354318783584}, as well as economics \cite{10.1093/ser/mww015}.
+The term resilience has its roots in the Latin verb \emph{resiliere}, meaning to rebound or recoil \cite{mcaslan2010concept}, e.g., "\emph{[...] saepe super ripam stagni consistere, saepe in gelidos resilire lacus [...]}", taken from ancient literature about a metamorphosis from human to frogs, which often sit at waterside and hastily jump back (recoil) into the cold water \cite{resilience_ancient}.
+Nowadays, resilience relates to many engineering fields \cite{5936913,hosseini2016review}, environmental and regional studies \cite{holm2013}, psychology \cite{doi:10.1177/0959354318783584}, as well as economics \cite{10.1093/ser/mww015}.
 While definitions and methodologies may differ among the research directions, a common overlap is that resilience refers to some kind of disruption and the return to the normal situation \cite{Najarian2019}.
 A great amount of work towards (network) resilience in communication systems was done by the ResiliNets initiative \cite{resilienets}.
 Especially, the seminal paper \cite{STERBENZ20101245} point out axioms, strategies, and principles of resilience in communication networks, with a focus on the internet.
 The recent book \cite{rak2020} describes techniques for disaster-resilient communication networks and includes many works of international researchers.
-Work \cite{de2020improving} regards the survivability of carrier networks with a focus on optimized submarine cable deployment, selection of robust network nodes, and topology upgrade for transparent optical networks.
-Another work \cite{borhani2020secure} elaborates on communications in industrial IoT describing potential network architectures, with a focus on security.
-In \cite{sota1}, the authors investigate the reliability of the IP multimedia subsystem and define \emph{availability} and \emph{reliability}.
-Work \cite{sota3} describes a framework to evaluate network dependability and performability in the face of challenges such as attacks, disasters, etc. The authors point out, that redundancy and diversity increase the reliability but also increase the costs.
+Work \cite{borhani2020secure} elaborates on communications in industrial IoT describing potential network architectures, with a focus on security.
+In \cite{sota1}, the authors investigate the reliability of the IP multimedia subsystem and define the interplay between \emph{availability} and \emph{reliability} and their relation to resilience.
+Work \cite{sota3} describes a framework to evaluate network dependability and performability in the face of challenges such as attacks and disasters.
+The authors point out, that redundancy and diversity increase the reliability but also increase the costs.
 The Survivable Mobile Wireless Networking (SUMOWIN) project \cite{10.1145/570681.570685} reports challenges and ideas for routing and networking in unreliable mobile wireless networks, emphasizing the need for adaptive and agile networking and sattelite support.
 As many related works on resilience in communications regard networking problems, the work \cite{STERBENZ20101245} notes a major challenge as \emph{failures at a lower layer}, e.g., a fibre cut causes a link-layer failure, which has to be remediated by re-routing at a higher layer.
 However, with the utilization of wireless communications under cloud-based architectures, it is necessary to include resilience at the lower layers to assist the overall network resiliency capabilities.